 Many high school students in the U.S. prepare extensively for a slot at the Ivy League or other prestigious American universities.
 Even though some famous and successful entrepreneurs and company CEOs didn’t necessarily have a college diploma that helped them achieve success, a university degree in the U.S. is almost always a ticket to a stable, well-paying job.

-Education in the U.S. is relatively expensive, so people might think that a degree in humanities may not be the best path if they want to pay off their student loans sooner rather than later.
+Education in the U.S. is relatively expensive, so people might think that a degree in the humanities may not be the best path if they want to pay off their student loans sooner rather than later.

 On the contrary, the discipline provides massive opportunities for graduates competent and adventurous enough to take on various careers, such as journalists, historians, art curators, language coaches, and more.
 That’s why let’s take a look at the best humanities schools in the United States!